hummat/hummat.github.io/_drafts/curvature_repo.md

 ## 1. A sense of uncertainty

+* why uncertainty?
+  * The world is inherently uncertain
+  * Agents operating in it must take it into account
+  * Two types of uncertainty: : Aleatoric (data) and epistemic (model)
 * notation
+  * Give everything a name
+  * input, output, NN, parameters/weights
+  * unknown data

 * neural nets
-* why uncertainty?: Aleatoric and epistemic uncertainty
+  * classification and regression
 * placing a probability distribution on a variable: from variable to random variable
 * from NN to BNN
+  * Bayesian learning

 ## 2. Being normal around the extreme